DPotoyan/Chem324/_build/Lec4-3.md

 ## Spherical harmonics

-The eigenfunctions of rigid rotor, $Y_{J,m}(\theta,\phi)$ are spherical harmonics which occur frequently in probelms with spehrical symmetry as the convenient bassis of expansion.
+The eigenfunctions of the rigid rotor, $Y_{J,m}(\theta,\phi)$ are spherical harmonics that frequently occur in problems with spherical symmetry as the convenient basis of expansion.
 Spherical harmonics are important in many theoretical and practical applications, e.g., the representation of multipole electrostatic and electromagnetic fields, computation of [atomic orbital](https://en.wikipedia.org/wiki/Atomic_orbital) [electron configurations](https://en.wikipedia.org/wiki/Electron_configuration), representation of gravitational fields,  MRI imaging for streamline tractography, and the magnetic fields of planetary bodies and stars.

 ![](./images/sphhar.gif)